-The criticism is a literal mantra for the film’s visual canvas as the audience are treated to many scenic scenes that have Baker practising his trumpet in the midst of his recovery from a brutal attack that he has undergone.
+The criticism is a literal mantra for the film’s visual canvas, as the audience are treated to many scenic scenes that have Baker practising his trumpet in the midst of his recovery from a brutal attack.
 In fact, some of the film’s most striking moments are the ones that see Baker struggle in the aftermath of the physical assault.
 The most astounding one comes before the Davis’ flashback.
-Baker is sitting in bathtub attempting to play his instrument however the result is intense pain and bleeding from his mouth as the scene goes on.
+Baker is sitting in a bathtub and attempting to play his instrument.
+The result is intense pain and bleeding from his mouth as the scene goes on.
 The scene is a powerful reminder of the savage nature of life and its unpredictable turns, which can ultimately fulfil the artist with a newfound optimistic striving that did not exist before.

 Ethan Hawke is simply out outstanding as the titular musician.
 He effortlessly portrays the inherent contradictories of Baker.
 For example, sometimes Baker’s looked and sounded like an idealistic young boy, which contrasted sharply with his smooth flirtatious side.
 One scene where Hawke conveys these contrary attitudes is at the beginning of the picture.
 There is an extended sequence where Baker is getting to know a woman called Jane (Carmen Ejogo), who is his co-star in a film that he is making that is about his life.
 They both go bowling, and Jane asks him some very pointed questions about his life.
 Hawke’s soft-spoken vocal tones nicely contrast well with his childlike physicality, which combined with the discussed truthful subject matters make for an engaging scene.